Introduction to significant

 We will also consider the impact of 21st century theories of

 quantum gravity on our civilization's understanding of space, time and the infinite.
-The relevant scientific theories, such as Einstein's
+The relevant scientific theories will be introduced as needed, but only

 Regarding the philosophical issue of travel through space, the most important point to remember is that wherever you go, there you are.